quentinleguennec/tengio.com/content/blog/crossing-realities-tips-and-tricks.md

 Scene transition in Unity can be tricky.
 If the new scene contains many objects it might take some time to load them all (call [*Awake*](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html "MonoBehaviour.Awake(\)") on each script and draw all the meshes for the first time).
 This usually result in a freeze that last until the new scene is loaded (even if you use [*LoadSceneAsync*](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadSceneAsync.html "SceneManager.LoadSceneAsync")).
 In VR this is particularly bad as users lose head-tracking when the freeze occurs, and this can happen quite quickly when targeting mobile VR (Daydream, GearVR...).

 Our Daydream game [Oz Chicken Slayer](https://play.google.com/store/apps/details?id=com.tengio.oz_chicken_slayer "Oz Chicken Slayer on Google Playstore") was removed from Daydream Playstore at some point because of this (see [here](/blog/crossing-realities-to-the-store/#scene-transition "Crossing realities: To the store!") for more information), so I built a system based on fade out and fade in to remove the issue.
 Here I will focus on Daydream but this can be used for any VR platform (Oculus Rift, HTC Vive, GearVR...).

+**You can download the demo project on our Github: https://github.com/Tengio/unity-vr-scene-loader-demo**

 Let start by creating the *fade* effect, then when we use it for our transitions.